 - Bacteria & mold growth.
 One major disadvantage of cool mist humidifiers is they are more likely to grow bacteria and mold.
 For evaporative humidifiers, the wick can trap and encourage the growth of bacteria and mold, which can be spread around when humidifying.
 The wick should be cleaned or replaced regularly to keep the humidifier running optimally.

 - White dust.
 For ultrasonic humidifiers, white dust is the main problem.
 This is because ultrasonic humidifiers do not have filters.
-When mist lands and dries on a surface it can leave dried mineral deposits or white dust.
+When mist lands and dries on a surface, it can leave dried mineral deposits or white dust.
 White dust can be problematic for some people with allergies, asthma, or other respiratory health conditions.
-Using distilled water, purchasing a demineralization cartridge can help with white dust.
+Using distilled water and purchasing a demineralization cartridge can help with white dust.

 Warm mist humidifiers use a heating element that boils water inside the humidifier before releasing the hot steam into the air.
-Warm mist humidifiers are considered healthier because the boiling of water eliminates most waterborne bacteria and mold.
-Warm mist dehumidifiers also do not use a fan, thus they are quiet than cool mist humidifiers.
+Warm mist humidifiers are considered healthier because water boiling eliminates most waterborne bacteria and mold.
+Warm mist dehumidifiers also do not use a fan.
+Thus they are quiet than cool mist humidifiers.